TRAVEL STORY

 Louis: “The jade treasure from the tomb was stolen.”

 High up on the pyramid, the world spilling away on every side, Katherine and I squint into the sun, peering into the air, light, and surrounding jungle as though there we might see what the Maya did on this spot and in the chambers below.
 Quite suddenly, Louis announces that he will now take us to the pond!
-What pond, a Mayan pond? we wonder, but answers to our questions have thus far been elusive, so we silently follow Louis into the woods, giving him clearance for swinging his machete at green tendrils invading the black–earth path.
-Giant fern fronds sway overhead and the woods to either side are limitless.
-Louis trudges on and on without explanation, giving us time to wonder what we are doing two thousand miles from home in the jungle with a stranger… when, at last, the pond!
+“What pond, a Mayan pond?, we wonder, but answers to our questions have thus far been elusive, so we silently follow Louis into the woods, giving him clearance for swinging his machete at green tendrils invading the path.
+Giant fern fronds sway overhead.
+Louis trudges on without explanation, giving us time to consider what we are doing two thousand miles from home in the jungle with a stranger…when, at last, the pond!
 Louis looks extremely pleased.
 We have a chat:

 Katherine: “Is the pond very old?”